 Phone: (920) 424-0397 (e-mail preferred)

 Susan Rensing is Associate Professor of Women’s & Gender Studies and History at the University of Wisconsin Oshkosh.

-She received a bachelor of science degree from the University of Wisconsin Madison, and she has a Ph.D. in the History of Science, Technology, and Medicine from the University of Minnesota.
+She received a bachelor of science degree from the University of Wisconsin Madison in 1999, and she earned a Ph.D. in the History of Science, Technology, and Medicine from the University of Minnesota in 2006.
 Her research interests are in the history of science, medicine, gender and sexuality.
 Check out her academia.edu profile for more on her research.